ghc/ghc/docs/users_guide/ghci.rst

     or :extension:`UnboxedSums` requires :ghc-flag:`-fobject-code`, so if you *really* want to compile
     :extension:`UnboxedTuples`/:extension:`UnboxedSums`-using code to
-    bytecode, you can do so explicitly by enabling the :ghc-flag:`-fbyte-code` flag.
-If you do this, do note that bytecode interpreter will throw an error if it encounters unboxed tuple/sum–related code that it cannot handle.
+    bytecode, you can do so explicitly by unsetting this flag with a ``OPTIONS_GHC -fno-object-code-if-unboxed`` pragma.
+If you do this, do note that the bytecode interpreter will throw an error if it encounters unboxed tuple/sum–related code that it cannot handle.

     Incidentally, the previous point, that :ghc-flag:`-O` is incompatible with GHCi, is because the bytecode compiler can't